 Subject matter other than works.
 For example, recordings, films and radio and television broadcasts.

-The individual creator also has automatic moral rights in relation to copyright works or films they have created.
+The individual creator also has automatic moral rights in relation to copyright works they have created.
 Moral rights comprise the right to:

 Be attributed or credited for the work.

-Not have work falsely attributed to another person.
+Not have the work falsely attributed to another person.

-Not have work treated in a derogatory way.
+Not have the work treated in a derogatory way.

 There is limited scope for industrial copyright in Australia.
 Where copyright subsists in an artistic work (other than a building or a work of artistic craftsmanship) and the corresponding design is applied industrially, and articles are made and sold according to the corresponding design, it is not an infringement of the copyright to reproduce the work.